Custodial Deaths in India: Legal Framework, Accountability, and Reforms

 REFORMS TO UNDERTAKE

-1. Budget Reallocation on: Allocate a por on of the policing budget (e.g., 5%) for district-level mental health units and mandatory counselling, similar to Kerala Police’s mental health support programs.
+1. Budget Reallocation: Allocate a portion of the policing budget (e.g., 5%) for district-level mental health units and mandatory counselling, similar to Kerala Police’s mental health support programs.

 2. Modernise Training: Include ethics, human rights, community policing, and trauma management.

-3. Legislative Action: Enact a strong anti-custodial violence law, inspired by the Prevention of Torture Bill (yet to be passed in India), and as recommended by the Law Commission 273rd Report (2017).
+3. Legislative Action: Enact a strong anti-custodial violence law, inspired by the Prevention of Torture Bill (yet to be passe in India), and as recommended by the Law Commission 273rd Report (2017).

-4. Strengthen Oversight: Ensure tamper-proof, real-me CCTV monitoring, as mandated by Supreme Court Paramvir Singh Saini case (2020).
+4. Strengthen Oversight: Ensure tamper-proof, real-time CCTV monitoring, as mandated by Supreme Court Paramvir Singh Saini case (2020).

-5. Accountability Mechanisms: Implement me-bound, independent inves ga ons into custodial deaths.
+5. Accountability Mechanisms: Implement time-bound, independent investigations into custodial deaths.

 6. Institutionalise Mental Wellness: Mandate regular psychological assessments and quarterly counselling for officers, as piloted in Bengaluru City Police.